Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/grar/1.addresses-substring-fragmentation/README.md

 ## Test Setup
 We use a [JSON Data Generator](/json-data-generator/README.md) which produces a continues stream of addresses (as a controlled alternative to the GRAR system over which we have no control), an Apache NiFi instance containing an HTTP listener that receives the address messages, a few standard NiFi components fixing some issues in these address messages, the custom NiFi component creating the LDES members (version objects) from the address entities, a standard NiFi component to push the version objects to the LDES server, and finally, the LDES server configured to capture the LDES members and do substring fragmentation in addition to time-based fragmentation.

-To setup the context, copy the `.env` file as `user.env` and specify the missing, required arguments:
-* SINGLE_USER_CREDENTIALS_USERNAME (Apache NiFi single user credentials - user name)
-* SINGLE_USER_CREDENTIALS_PASSWORD (Apache NiFi single user credentials - password)
+If needed, copy the [environment file (.env)](./.env) to a personal file (e.g. `user.env`) and change the settings as needed.
+If you do, you need to add ` --env-file user.env` to each `docker compose` command.
 Optionally, you can change the component tags:
 * JSON_DATA_GENERATOR_TAG (default: `20230130t0856`)
 * LDES_WORKBENCH_NIFI_TAG (default: `20230127T135852`)
 * LDES_SERVER_TAG (default: `20230131t0819`)